oraclespace/chainlink-node-public-jobs/polygon-mumbai/AccuWeather Get Current Conditions by Location Coordinates Free 1/readme.md

 ## More information about Job

-If you still have questions about Job, you can:
+If you still have questions about this Job:

 - [View LinkPool's official Job page](https://market.link/nodes/2e24e9d0-48dc-4e6e-9e29-b153b5a42d57/integrations) (be warned, at least Goerli Testnet Jobs don't work)
 - [Contact us](#have-some-questions-or-problems)